mdatheeb/Calories-Burned-Predictor/README.md

 python linear_regression.py       # optional, retrains the model streamlit run app.py
 ```

-## Deploy (Streamlit Community Cloud — free)
-1. Push this repo to GitHub (public)
-2. Go to share.streamlit.io and sign in with GitHub
-3. Click New app, select this repo, and set the main file to app.py
-4. Click Deploy — live in a couple of minutes

 ## Key Takeaways
 - End-to-end ML pipeline: data preprocessing → feature scaling → model training/evaluation → deployment